×

 3. Don’t get up or move around quickly

 Any sudden or rapid movements can cause problems for someone with low blood pressure.
-For example, sitting up or standing up quickly can make you feel lightheaded, dizzy, or even cause you to faint.
-Hence, do not promptly get up after seated for the longest time.
+For example, sitting up or standing up quickly can make you feel lightheaded and dizzy or even cause you to faint.
+Hence, do not promptly get up after being seated for a long time.

 4. Say no to alcohol